MultiQC/MultiQC/docs/core/reports/customisation.md

 ---
-title: Customising Reports
+title: Customising reports
 description: Making MultiQC reports bespoke for your use case
 ---

-# Customising Reports
+# Customising reports

 MultiQC offers a few ways to customise reports to easily add your own branding and some additional report-level information.
 These features